Why is my chicken losing feathers? 7 common causes explained.

 I have a detailed article about moulting, here.

-However, if your flock has no feathers and it's not the autumn, you need to check other potential causes.
+But if your flock looks scruffy and it's not autumn, check other possible causes:

-• Fowl pox can cause extreme feather loss.
+🪶 Fowl pox can sometimes trigger extreme feather loss.

 A Light Sussex hen partway through the autumn moult.One of my normally beautifully feathered Light Sussex hens, partway through the autumn moult.